Displaced Persons -

 Fax: 49-7321-327505

-Kreiselman family: my father, his wife & child have been at Heidenheim camp.
+Kreiselman family: my father, his wife and child have been at Heidenheim camp.
 Later my father left to Israel with his child while the mother didn't joined them.
 According to a document signed by the Jewish committee, the mother gave up her child.
 We have not any idea what happened to mother, where did she went and why she decided to give up her child.
 Do you have any suggestion in which archiv it is possible to find more information about.
 Thank you zipora katz

 Good morning, I am writing the story of Jakob Goldberg , dp in Heidenheim in 1947.
 I have got a letter from him.
 Jakob Goldberg was an immate in Heidenheim and, in this typed letter, dated April 1947, 25, he is explaining that he lost all his family and asks for the creation of the state of Israel.
 It's very coherent and I believe that many others immates of the camp could have done the same because it's a typed letter.
 If you know anything about the life in this camp in 1947, let it me know please.
 I have different publishing companies in France.
 Best regards Nicolas Philippe